 Referral from Your General Practitioner/Primary Doctor

 You will most likely require a referral from your primary care doctor.
 Your doctor should have no problems writing you a referral.
 In Australia, you can use your referral with any surgeon even if it has another surgeon’s details on it.
-So, you can either get your doctor to do multiple referrals to the different surgeons you are considering, or you can take copies of the referral use the same one.
+So, you can either get your doctor to do multiple referrals to the different surgeons you are considering, or you can take copies of the referral using the same one.

 I suggest keeping a copy for your own records regardless.
 My referral went missing and was important for me to get a rebate for Medicare.
 I had to get my primary doctor to re-issue the referral just days before my surgery.